VeryGoodOpenSource/dart_frog/CONTRIBUTING.md

 ## Understanding the Dart Frog repository

-This is a mono repo.
-This means that this repository includes more than one individual project.
+This is a mono repo, a repository that includes more than one individual project.
 In fact, the Dart Frog repository includes all the packages, example apps, CLIs, and IDE integration plugins that have a role in the Dart Frog developer experience.

 The contents of the repo are divided into the following repositories: